Wharton School: Admissions process

 Prospective Wharton candidates apply in their senior year of high school either through the early decision (ED) process or regular decision (RD) process.
-Unlike many other undergraduate business programs where students transfer in after their freshman or second year (University of Virginia's McIntire, Emory's Goizueta, UC Berkeley's Haas), Wharton applicants apply specifically for Wharton during their senior year of high school.
+Unlike many other undergraduate business programs where students transfer in after their freshman or second year (University of Virginia's McIntire, Emory's Goizueta), Wharton applicants apply specifically for Wharton during their senior year of high school.
 These candidates are then grouped with a pool of applicants separate from those applying to the University of Pennsylvania's College of Arts and Sciences (CAS), School of Engineering and Applied Science (SEAS), or School of Nursing.
 Each of the other three schools also forms its own separate pool of applicants.

 The legacy status of applicants, defined as having a parent or another direct relative who attended the same academic institution, may be considered in the admissions process.
 This correlation has been observed in a number of empirical studies conducted on the nation's most elite schools, with a particular focus on Ivy League universities.
 Leading universities in the United States cite stronger alumni connections and continued support as the primary reasons for this practice.

 Graduation and employment

-Wharton undergraduate students are required to graduate with a B.S. in Economics with at least 1 of 21 current concentrations.
+Wharton undergraduate students are required to graduate with a B.S. in economics with at least 1 of 21 current concentrations.
 Concentrations range from finance and accounting to lesser-known studies such as business analytics and Social Impact & Responsibility.
 Obtaining a concentration requires a student to take four classes outside of what is required in the core curriculum.
 Policy has recently changed such that Wharton students can graduate with a maximum of 2 concentrations rather than 3.

 In the 2015–16 school year, 334 employers participated in the on-campus recruiting process; each student received an average of 7.6 first-round interviews and 1.8 job offers.
-About 48% of Wharton's typical undergraduate class of 650 students go into financial services, with the top sectors being investment banking, investment management, and private equity.
+About 48% of Wharton's typical undergraduate class of 650 students go into different services in the financial field, with the top sectors being investment banking, investment management, and private equity.
 The next most common industry after finance is management consulting, which hires approximately 22% of the students, while a significant number of students enter marketing, sales, and the technology industry, particularly in Silicon Valley.

 For the Class of 2020, Wharton undergraduate students reported a median first-year base compensation of $86,217.